digital-raven/daily/README.rst

 Building and installation
 =========================
-Install the pybuild deb in ``utils/`` before attempting to package this program for debian. pybuild versions > 5.0 will not work, so an older version has been archived in this repo.

-Use the ``package.bash`` script to create packages.
-It can package the software as a python wheel, deb, rpm, or simply a gz archive with the respective commands.
+Clone this repo, checkout a release tag, and run these commands.

 ::

-    ./package.bash python
-    ./package.bash deb
-    ./package.bash rpm
-    ./package.bash gz
+    ./package.bash python3

-    # Clean the directory.
+    pip3 install --user .
     ./package.bash clean

-Alternatively just clone this repo use pip to install to a virtual environment.
+The ``package.bash`` script can also package the software as a python wheel or a gz archive with the respective commands.

+The man pages will be installed at ``$HOME/.local/usr/share/man`` and the bash completion script will be installed at ``$HOME/.local/etc/bash_completion.d/daily_completion.sh``.
+Update your bashrc.

 Testing and developer usage
 ===========================